 The Olympus OM-D E-M10 Mark III brings advanced features down to temptingly low price point, proving that you don't need to shell out loads for a capable mirrorless camera.
+And with the recent launch of the Olympus OM-D E-M1 Mark IV, there are some great discounts available on this third-generation model.

 On top of its 16.1MP Micro Four Thirds sensor, highlights include 8.6fps burst shooting and a 121-point contrast-detect AF system, together with a five-axis image stabilisation system that promises to keep things steady when you're working in poor light or with longer focal lengths.